 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-At September 30, 2023, assets exceeded liabilities and deferred inflows of resources by \$60.3 million, an increase of \$6.3 million from the September 30, 2022, amount of \$54.0 million.
-Additionally, in fiscal year 2023, the MDC had a \$5.4 million increase in total assets, due to a strong year operationally.
+At September 30, 2024, assets exceeded liabilities by \$69.5 million, an increase of \$9.2 million from the September 30, 2023, amount of \$60.3 million.
+In fiscal year 2024, the MDC had a \$6.1 million increase in total assets, due to a strong year operationally.
+Additionally, a tenant terminated a lease in 2024, which resulted in a decrease in lease receivable and related deferred inflows of resources.
+MDC recognized a \$43,762 loss as a result of this termination.